Economic and Legal Aspects of Competition Policy

 Recommended Reading List

-There is no core economic or legal textbook.
-However, access to the following books (or close substitutes) is recommended.
+There is no core economics textbook.
+However, access to Martin (2010) and some of the other following books (or close substitutes) is recommended.

-- S. Bishop and M. Walker, Economics of EC Competition Law: Concepts, Application and Measurement, Sweet & Maxwell, 2010.
+- S. Bishop and M. Walker, Economics of EC Competition Law: Concepts, Application and Measurement, 3rd Edition, Sweet & Maxwell, 2010.

 - S. Martin, Industrial Organization in Context, Oxford University Press, 2010.